 Put the cooked black beluga lentils, pomegranate seeds, feta and fresh mint into a salad bowl.
 Add the roast carrots when they are done and pour on the dressing.
 Toss it all together, plate up, serve and enjoy.

 - Don't crowd the carrots - the carrots will roast more quickly and evenly if you give them a little space.
-Use a large roasting dish or two roasting dishes to ensure they have some room.
+For best results, use a large roasting dish or two roasting dishes to ensure they have some room.

 - Check the doneness of the carrots - the roast carrots are done and have the best taste when you can easily put a fork through them.
 If in doubt try one to see.
 You might need to adjust the cooking time a little depending on your oven.